iwdgo/postfixcalculator/README.md

 - binary operator ^ (exponent)
 - unary operator sqrt

-Input is a string.
+Input is a string where elements are spaced.
 Process panics on invalid values and operators.
+Float values are treated as 64 bits.
+The original expression is used to store values and edited.
+When it contains only one element, calculation is complete and the result is returned as a `float64`.

 ## Solutions